laurenhower/RFID-Jukebox/README.md

 - The Raspberry Pi is integrated using Spotify's API and is enabled as a Spotify connect device
 - When the pre-programmed RFID chips are tapped to the "Jukebox," it plays the corresponding songs!

 This Jukebox does not require a screen to run; however, a certain file does need to be running when turned on in order to use.
-Currently, the file is accessed and run through IDE using the connected touchscreen; however, I plan to create a GUI that will run upon starting the machine, and will add a fun effect to using the project!
+Currently, the file is accessed and ran through IDE using the connected touchscreen.
+However, I plan to create a GUI that will run upon starting the machine, and will add a fun effect to using the project!

 ## Table of Contents